MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 > [!NOTE]
 > It is not always transparent which periods you are comparing because you can set a date filter on a report that spans different dates than the accounting periods that are reflected in the data in the chart of accounts.
 For example, you create an account schedule where you want to compare this period with the same period last year, so you set the **Comparison Date Period Filter** field to *-1FY*.
 Then, you run the report on February 28th and set the date filter to January and February.
 As a result, the account schedule compares January and February this year to January last year, which is the only completed accounting period of the two for last year.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesconfigure-financial-reports-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/configure-financial-reports-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Business Intelligence](bi.md)